lisaoude/gifinder-pwa/README.md

 </br>

 We can see here that it takes 3.7 seconds for the largest contentful paint to load and 2.7 seconds before the user can interact with Gifinder.
 Below that we see the suggestion that using video formats for animated content could save a large amount of loading time.
-I won't put the GIFs inside a video element, because using the image element saves me code (autoplay etc.) and I will take a look at improving the performance in others ways.
+I won't put the GIFs inside a video element, because using the image element saves me code (autoplay etc.) and I will take a look at improving the performance in other ways.

 </br>